lorensen/VTKExamples/src/Cxx.md

 [PlanesIntersection](/Cxx/GeometricObjects/PlanesIntersection)  | vtkPlanesIntersection |
 [Planes](/Cxx/GeometricObjects/Planes)  | vtkPlanes |
 [PolygonIntersection](/Cxx/GeometricObjects/PolygonIntersection) | vtkPolygon |  Compute the intersection of a line segment with a polygon.
+[SourceObjectsDemo](/Cxx/GeometricObjects/SourceObjectsDemo) | vtkSphereSource vtkConeSource vtkCylinderSource vtkCubeSource vtkPlaneSource vtkTextSource vtkPointSource vtkDiskSource vtkLineSource | Examples of source objects that procedurally generate polygonal models.
+These nine images represent just some of the capability of VTK.
+From upper left in reading order: sphere, cone, cylinder, cube, plane, text, random point cloud, disk (with or without hole), and line source.
+Other polygonal source objects are available; check subclasses of vtkPolyDataAlgorithm.

 ### Cells